growlf/cascadesteam/helpdesk.md

 * Computer Privacy and Security Assessment, Recommendations, and Configuration
 * Computer Operating System Updates and Installation

 Is your computer no longer supported by the original manufacturer?
-Are you unable to install security updates?
-This is a HUGE risk\!
+This is a HUGE privacy and security risk\!
 We can help install a new, secure, and FREE Linux operating system to give a new life to your computer.

 * [All versions of Microsoft Windows prior to Windows 11 are now no longer supported by Microsoft.](https://endoflife.date/windows)
 * [All versions of Apple macOS prior to macOS 14 are now no longer supported by Apple.](https://endoflife.date/macos)